Image

 Responding officers established a perimeter around the area, and requested additional assistance.
 Massachusetts State Police with their K-9 unit and Hingham Police responded, said Norwood Police in a press release.

 On Monday, May 18, officers responded to an unrelated incident, for a complaint about a person refusing to leave a local hotel.
 Upon arrival, officers identified that person as Mr. Woodrum.
-They took him into custody based on the evidence developed in investigating the break-in to the firearms shop the previous night.
+They took him into custody based on the evidence from the break-in to the firearms shop the previous night.

 Police are charging Mr. Woodrum with breaking and entering a firearm distributor, breaking and entering a building during nighttime with intent to commit a felony, larceny of a firearm (four counts), larceny under $1,200, and vandalizing property (two counts).
 Investigators believe additional charges may be filed.